jackharrisonmohr/EDGAR-edge/README.md

 ## 🤝 Contribution & Acknowledgments

 This is primarily a **solo‑dev portfolio project**.
-Thanks to [Your Mentor] for feedback on the model pipeline, and [Peer Reviewer] for Terraform best‑practice tips.

 To suggest improvements or report issues, please open a GitHub Issue or send a PR against this README.

 ---